Before commencing your study at CUHK, please read the following important information.

 Applications for concurrent registration must be submitted before registration with CUHK.
 You can download the application form from the Online Application System for Postgraduate Programmes.
 Your registration will only be accepted if either your concurrent registration is approved or you have withdrawn from the other programme.

 According to Clause 3.5 of the General Regulations Governing Postgraduate Studies: “A student registered for a full-time programme of studies shall not take up any full-time employment, paid or unpaid, during term time except with prior permission of the Graduate Council.
 Recipient of a Postgraduate Studentship shall not take up full-time or part-time employment, except with prior permission of the Graduate Council.”

 Students of full-time programmes who wish to take up full-time employment (or full-time/part-time employment for PGS holders) should seek approval from the Graduate Division and Graduate Council by submitting a written application to the Head of the Graduate Division concerned before taking up the employment.

-You may refer to the following websites for important information (information for 2018-19 will be updated in early August 2018).
+You may refer to the following websites for important information.

 Upon arrival at Hong Kong, you are required to apply for a Hong Kong Identity (HKID) card at the Immigration Department of Hong Kong.
 You are required to submit a copy of your HKID card to the Graduate School within 1 month from your registration date in order to complete your student record.